Small wins buoy Ukraine; West says Russians losing momentum

 Many of their wives called on the global community Sunday to secure the release of “the entire garrison,” during an online news conference.
 The women painted a grim picture of the troops’ situation, saying they suffered severe food, water and medicine shortages; untreated injuries were sometimes leading to sepsis.

+One of the wives, Natalia Zarytska, said her husband told her the ring around the steelworks was getting smaller and “the end will be soon.”

+“In my mind, I think there is no chance, but in my heart I feel that we can save them,” she said.

 The Ukrainian prosecutor-general’s office said regional prosecutors have launched a criminal investigation into Moscow’s alleged use of restricted incendiary bombs at the steelworks.
-While international law recognizes legal uses of phosphorus and other incendiary munitions on the battlefield, it bars their use to directly target enemy personnel or civilians.
+International law allows certain use of incendiary munitions but bars their use to directly target enemy personnel or civilians.

 Turkey’s presidential spokesman, Ibrahim Kalin, said the country had offered to evacuate wounded Ukrainian soldiers and civilians by ship from Azovstal, according to official state broadcaster TRT.